open-telemetry/opamp-spec/specification.md

    from step 3.
 On the first message, also set `trust_chain_response`.
 5. Marshal and send the `SignedServerToAgent`.

-The Agent verifies a received `SignedServerToAgent` (after the first) as follows:
+The Agent verifies a received `SignedServerToAgent` as follows:

 1. Parse the wire bytes as a `SignedServerToAgent`.
 Retain the `payload` field's raw bytes — these are the bytes the signature